elixir-europe/rdmkit/pages/contribute/markdown_cheat_sheet.md

   - name: Data licenses
     url: https://fairplus.github.io/the-fair-cookbook/content/recipes/reusability/ATI_licensing_data.html
   ```
+* `dsw`: Here all relevant Data Stewardship Wizard questions in the RDMkit knowledge model are listed.
+This is automaticity updated and can not be altered by humans!
+If you want to add a link you have to add the link towards the RDMkit page the the knowledge model on DSW.

 * `datatable`: use this attribute to activate the pagination + sorting + searching in tables